 Conclusively, the best way for you to decide on choosing a new putter is to get a custom fitting from a professional.
 In addition to its feel, there are several components that play a huge role in the success of your choice of putters such as your stance, ball position and putting stroke style.

-The ARGOLF Putting Lab in Jupiter, Florida is fully equipped to provide you with the highest level of custom fittings for your next putter.
+The ARGOLF Performance Center in Jupiter, Florida is fully equipped to provide you with the highest level of custom fittings for your next putter.
 ARGOLF professionals employ putting analysis software by Quintic – the best in the business.
 This software measures numerous factors of your putting stroke, as well as the speed, launch & spin characteristics of the golf ball – which is ultimately what matters.
-At the end of your fitting, you are provided with a complete summary of findings which will help you determine which putter deserves to be in your bag.
+At the end of your fitting, you are provided with a complete summary of findings that will help you determine which putter deserves to be in your bag.

 If you are not local to the South Florida area, click here to find a local retailer near you that offers a complete custom fitting experience.